-- A. Required yards, except for driveways and parking areas which are allowed to encroach into a required yard up to 50% of the width of said yard, shall be landscaped, provided with a beret and maintained in lawn and shrubbery or trees. - B. A solid masonry wall six feet high above the adjacent ground level and having a brick face on both sides approved by the Village Council and having a permanent stone cap shall be provided and maintained on the boundary of the property, abutting property zoned for residential use. - C. Those accessory uses listed in this division (B) shall be permitted by the Village Council upon a determination of the Council that: - 1.
-The aggregate total gross floor area for all accessory uses in any one building does not exceed 5% of the rentable gross floor area of the building; - The aggregate total gross floor area for any use specified in this division (C) does not exceed the grass floor area specified; - The proposed use meets the following conditions: - It is primarily for the use and benefit of the occupants of a permitted office or professional building; - It is located within a building to which it is accessory and does not have a direct outside entrance for customers; - It does not generate vehicular traffic of such volume or frequency as to disrupt the normal traffic pattern of the primary use building nor create a demand for parking spaces disproportionate with normal office use unless additional parking spaces are provided; - It has business hours which generally coincide with the normal office hours of the building to which it is accessory; - It does not pose unusual noise, odor or refuse collection problems; - It does not require extraordinary police or fire protection services. - 4.
-The permitted accessory uses and the maximum floor area which may be devoted to such use in any single building are as follows: - Barber Shop-Not exceeding 1,000 square feet in gross floor area - Beauty Shop-Not exceeding 2,000 square feet in gross floor area - Copy/reproductive Services-Not exceeding 1,000 square feet in gross floor area - Travel Agency-Not exceeding 1,500 square feet in gross floor area - D. The maximum area for specific uses set forth in subsection (2) may be increased by the Village Council upon its finding that such maximum area imposes practical difficulty upon the use of the building and that such a change will not adversely affect the public health, safety and welfare.
+- Required yards, except for driveways and parking areas which are allowed to A. encroach into a required yard up to 50% of the width of said yard, shall be landscaped, provided with a berm and maintained in lawn and shrubbery or trees. - B. A solid masonry wall six feet high above the adjacent ground level and having a brick face on both sides approved by the Village Council and having a permanent stone cap shall be provided and maintained on the boundary of the property, abutting property zoned for residential use. - C. Those accessory uses listed in this division (C) shall be permitted by the Village Council upon a determination of the Council that: - 1.
+The aggregate total gross floor area for all accessory uses in any one building does not exceed 5% of the rentable gross floor area of the building; - 2.
+The aggregate total gross floor area for any use specified in this division (C) does not exceed the gross floor area specified; - 3.
+The proposed use meets the following conditions: - It is primarily for the use and benefit of the occupants of a permitted a. office or professional building; - It is located within a building to which it is accessory and does not have b. a direct outside entrance for customers; - It does not generate vehicular traffic of such volume or frequency as to с. disrupt the normal traffic pattern of the primary use building nor create a demand for parking spaces disproportionate with normal office use unless additional parking spaces are provided; - It has business hours which generally coincide with the normal office d. hours of the building to which it is accessory; - It does not pose unusual noise, odor or refuse collection problems; e. - f.
+It does not require extraordinary police or fire protection services. - 4.
+The permitted accessory uses and the maximum floor area which may be devoted to such use in any single building are as follows: - a.
+Barber Shop-Not exceeding 1,000 square feet in gross floor area - b.
+Beauty Shop-Not exceeding 2,000 square feet in gross floor area - c.
+Copy/reproductive Services-Not exceeding 1,000 square feet in gross floor area - d.
+Travel Agency-Not exceeding 1,500 square feet in gross floor area - e.
+Sundry Shop-Not exceeding 1,000 square feet in gross floor area - f.
+Food Preparation Services-Not exceeding 8,000 square feet in gross floor area. - D. The maximum area for specific uses set forth in subsection (C)(4) may be increased by the Village Council upon its finding that such maximum area imposes practical difficulty upon the use of the building and that such a change will not adversely affect the public health, safety and welfare.
 In no event, however, shall the total floor area devoted to accessory uses exceed 5% of the rentable gross floor area of the building.